-INVESTIGATI Course: Credit: Grade: Prerequisite: Fee: NG ART 608 .5 9, 10, 11, 12 None \$5.00 Do you love art, but you are not sure what to take?
-This course offers introductory experiences to the many art courses offered at LHS.
+INVESTIGATING ART Course: 608 Credit: .5 Grade: 9, 10, 11, 1 Prerequisite: None Fee: \$5.00 Do you love art, but you are not sure what to take?
+This course offers introductory experiences into the many art courses offered at LHS.
 Students will explore ideas in clay, metals, drawing, painting, and stained glass.
 The elements and principles of design will be used to give students the tools they need to be strong problem solvers.
 Students are assisted in developing their creativity and technical skills in many areas of visual arts.
 Students will be expected to pay additional fees for materials beyond the \$5.00 lab fee.
-VIDEO ARTS Course: Credit: Grade: Prerequisite: Fee: 641 .5 9, 10, 11, 12 None None Do you love to create video projects for social media?
+VIDEO ARTS Course: 641 Credit: .5 Grade: 9, 10, 11, 1 Prerequisite: None Fee: None Do you love to create video projects for social media?
 Are you interested in becoming a professional videographer?
 This class will emphasize the use of video to create productions on a personal or professional level.
 Students will gain knowledge and understanding of Audio/Visual equipment, lighting effects, directing, and script writing skills, organization, self-expression, and creativity.
 Students will then explore Adobe Premiere Pro in order to compile and edit footage, create special effects, and also work with audio and video effects and transitions that allow students to develop finished, well produced videos.
 To be successful in this course, most shooting assignments are required to be completed outside of class time.
-COMPUTER ( Course: Credit: Grade: Prerequisite: Fee: GRAPHICS 643 .5 9, 10, 11, 12 None None Are you interested in a career in graphic design, marketing, or advertising?
-The emphasis of this course is on commercial art, design, and problem solving skills.
+A \$50.00 refundable deposit will be required to check out school equipment if students don't have their own video camera.
+COMPUTER GRAPHICSCourse:643Credit:.5Grade:9, 10, 11, 1Prerequisite:NoneFee:None course is on commercial art, design, and problem solving skills.
 This course explores the preparation and execution of advertising art, artwork for publications and logo design.
-Students will learn how to develop ideas quickly, efficiently, and with greater creativity.
-Computer applications in graphic design are explored using Adobe Illustrator, PhotoShop, and InDesign.
-Previous experience in using this software is NOT required.
-Students interested in marketing, the printing industry, public relations, journalism, advertising, or free-lance art are encouraged to take this course.
-DRAWING I Course: Credit: Grade: Prerequisite: Fee: 611 .5 9, 10, 11, 12 None None Do you want to grow in your drawing skills and explore different media?
-This course gives students the opportunity grow their technical skills in drawing.
-In this introductory class, students will have the opportunity to develop their ability to draw through observation of still-lifes, nature, and portraits.
-Students will receive feedback from each other and the teacher to help them grow in their art skills.
-Illustration and cartooning techniques (anime/manga) are NOT covered in this course.
-Various art mediums such as graphite and charcoal will be explored through technical practice and assignments.
-This course is designed to help students build an art portfolio highlighting their realistic drawing skills.
-Students must earn a C or better to move to Level II.
-DRAWING II, I Course: Credit: Grade: Prerequisite: III, IV 612, 613, 614 .5 10, 11, 12 Grade of C or better in previous course The advanced courses are for any student who wants to develop their skills and knowledge in the visual arts.
-Emphasis is on individual involvement through ideas, self expression, creativity, and design for concentrated work in drawing and printmaking.
-Students will also learn the basic principles of design.
-Each student will be expected to participate in a student art show at the end of the year.
-This course is a combination of required and independent study assignments.
-Color pencil techniques are covered in Drawing II.
+Students will learn how to DIGITAL ART Course: 628 Credit: .5 Grade: 9, 10, 11, Prerequisite: None Fee: \$3.00 This course concentrates on the creation of digital drawings, animations, paintings, and designs.
+Students will explore the use of the Adobe programs Photoshop and Illustrator to create digital art.
+Students will learn about composition and color theory, along with how to create with a drawing pen and tablet.
+Experience using the programs is not required.
+Student interested in drawing, painting, and digital art are great candidates for this class.
+ADVANCED VIDEO, DIGITAL, & GRAPHIC ARTS Course: 609 Credit: .5 Grade: 10, 11, 12 Prerequisite: Digital Art Video Arts Computer Graphics Fee: None